CodeReviewDAO/dxd_codereview/Reviews/317 - Integration of LetsGo Wallet with CasperLabs/4 - Add Casper Specific Functions - Review 2/README.md

 ## Contribution Policies

-The project contains a CONTRIBUTING and SECURITY policies.
+The project contains CONTRIBUTING and SECURITY policies.
 Pull requests and Issues are enabled.

 Requirement | Finding
 ------------ | -------------